jfox13-nd/ransomware-gtech/attack_tree.md

      software on compromised devices]

     EXPLOIT_REMOTE_SERVICES[Attacker exploits vulnerability
-     in Remote Access Software used at GTech] PERMISSIONS_LATERAL_MOVEMENT[Compromised endpoint is trusted
+     in remote access software used at GTech] PERMISSIONS_LATERAL_MOVEMENT[Compromised endpoint is trusted
      by other networked devices]
     INTERNAL_PHISHING[Spear phishing malware campaign